HI6Cypher/HI6ToolKit/README.md

     ```

 - Exception :

-    HTTP_Request : Note that this class doesn't implement appropiate data paring algorithm!!!!!!, it is useful for RESTful APIs
+    HTTP_Request : Note that this class doesn't implement appropriate data parsing algorithm!!!!!!, it is useful for RESTful APIs

     To send TCP/IP packet we need raw socket with `socket.IPPROTO_TCP` that
     we have limitations :\ on raw socket in some Windows versions(7, XP, Vista, ,...)